awsdocs/aws-panorama-developer-guide/docs-source/applications-manifest.md

 ## Deploy\-time configuration with overrides<a name="applications-manifest-overrides"></a>

 You configure parameters and abstract nodes during deployment\.
-If you use the AWS Panorama console to deploy, the console lets you specify a value for each parameter and choose a camera stream as input\.
+If you use the AWS Panorama console to deploy, you can specify a value for each parameter and choose a camera stream as input\.
 If you use the AWS Panorama API to deploy applications, you specify these settings with an overrides document\.

 An overrides document is similar in structure to an application manifest\.
 For parameters with basic types, you define a node\.
 For camera streams, you define a node and a package that maps to a registered camera stream\.
 Then you define an override for each node that specifies the node from the application manifest that it replaces\.